-EGL-210.
-British Literature in Historical Context: The 18th Century (Winter, Heinegg).
-A survey of some crucial-and hotly contested-ideas that emerge in the work of six major 18thcentury writers: Jonathan Swift, Alexander Pope, Daniel Defoe, David Hume, Edward Gibbon, and Mary Wollstonecraft.
+- EGL-210.
+British Literature in Historical Context: The 18th Century.
+A survey of some crucial-and hotly contested-ideas that emerge in the work of six major 18th-century writers: Jonathan Swift, Alexander Pope, Daniel Defoe, David Hume, Edward Gibbon, and Mary Wollstonecraft.
 These will include the definition of human nature, the western world's view of itself, the "noble savage" and colonialism, the classical tradition vs. "modern" Europe, deism, attacks on Christianity, the empirical challenge to the old order, the legacy of the French Revolution, and feminism.
-EGL-211.
-British Literature in Historical Context: Romanticism (Fall, Burkett).
-For England, the Romantic era was a time of dramatic social, political, literary, and scientific upheaval and change.
-This course investigates the various causes that were envisioned, promoted, and enacted by Romantic-era authors (e.g., William Wordsworth, Samuel Taylor Coleridge, Erasmus Darwin, William Blake, Mary Shelley, Percy Bysshe Shelley) and traces their often wide-ranging and revolutionary effects.
-GenEd: HUL
+CC; HUL - EGL-211.
+British Literature in Historical Context: Romanticism "The Romantic Revolution" (Fall, Burkett) The Romantic period was one of Britain's most "revolutionary" eras in a number of important ways.
+For England, the age was marked by dramatic social, political, literary, and scientific upheaval and change.
+In this course we will investigate the various causes that were envisioned, promoted, and enacted during this era and trace their often wide-ranging and revolutionary effects.